awsdocs/aws-net-developer-guide/doc_source/sdk-net-async-api.rst

     }

 The following line of code calls :code:`BeginPutObject` and specifies the above callback function.
-When the :code:`PutObject` operation completes, the callback function is called.
+When the :code:`PutObject` operation is complete, the callback function is called.
 In this example, the call to :code:`BeginPutObject` specifies, for the :code:`state` parameter, an instance of the :code:`ClientState` class defined previously.
 This class embeds the |S3| client as well as the time at which :code:`BeginPutObject` is called.
 The callback function uses the |S3| client object to call